orestropi/a3-Experiment/README.md

 ---
 ![first chart](./bar2.png)

 Our bar chart was our best performing chart.
-This is similar to Cleveland & McGill's results, as it is easier to compare two bars height as opposed to other visualizations.
+This is similar to Cleveland & McGill's results, as it is easier to compare two bars' height as opposed to other visualizations.

 Line
 ---
 ![first chart](./line2.png)

 Our line chart was worse in performance compared to the bar chart, but beat out the pie chart by a significant margin.
-This is resonable, as similarly to the bar chart, the line chart compares the data vertically.
+This is reasonable, as similarly to the bar chart, the line chart compares the data vertically.

 Pie
 ---